 Starbucks, the biggest coffee chain in the world was founded in Seattle.

 In Washington it illegal to pretend that one’s parents are rich.

 Washington is the birthplace of Jimi Hendrix in Seattle and Bing Crosby in Tacoma.

 Destroying the beer cask or bottle of someone else is illegal.

-Seattle was the first city in the world to pump Foreground Music (by Yesco, later merged with Muzak) into stores and offices.
+Seattle was the first city in the world to pump Foreground Music into stores and offices.

 X-rays can not be used for shoe fittings.

-The world’s first gas station opened in 1907 at Western Ave. and Holgate St. in Seattle.
+The world’s first gas station opened in 1907 at Western Avenue and Holgate Street in Seattle.